jairo-sousa/boracodar-3-buttons/README.md

 ## Layout

 You can view the project layout through [THIS LINK](https://www.figma.com/community/file/1197534710257750520).
-You must have a [FIGMA](https://www.figma.com/) account to access it.
+You must have a [FIGMA](https://www.figma.com/) account to edit it.

 ---